Yggdroot/indentLine/README.md

 You can also change the indentLine char:
 for both Vim and GVim, set `let g:indentLine_char = 'c'` where `'c'` can be any ASCII character.
 You can also use one of `¦`, `┆` or `│` to display more beautiful lines.
 However, these characters will only work with files whose encoding is UTF-8.

+You can deside whether or not load this plugin when vim initialize:
+`let g:indentLine_init_enabled = 0` not load when initialization or,
+`let g:indentLine_init_enabled = 1` load when initialization.

 ## Self promotion
 If you think this script is helpful, follow the [GitHub repository][repository], and don't forget to vote for it on Vim.org! ([vimscript #4354][script]).